Stovent/CeDImu/README.md

 DVC support will be added when CeDImu will have a good compatibility with the base case system on several boards.

+### BIOSes

+Below are listed the known BIOSes that works in CeDImu along with their board settings.
+For more information, see [the ICDIA website](http://icdia.co.uk/players/comparison.html "icdia.co.uk").

+- CDI 210/40 (Mono-3, 8KB NVRAM)
+- CDI 470/00 (Mono-4, 8KB NVRAM)
+- CDI 470/20 (Mono-4, 8KB NVRAM)
+- CDI 490/00 (Mono-4, 32KB NVRAM)

+### Boards

+Compatible means it is capable of playing discs.

+- [ ] Mini-MMC

+  ​	Not working.
+SCC66470 and Timekeeper mapped.

+- [ ] Mono-3, Mono-4

+  BIOS boots to player shell.
+MCD212, Timekeeper (8KB and 32KB) and HLE IKAT mapped.

 ### Chips

 - [x] SCC68070